 Gifts to the University of Nebraska Foundation are tax deductible in the manner and to the extent provided in Section 170 of the Internal Revenue Code.
 The University of Nebraska Foundation (EIN: 47-0379839) is exempt from federal income tax under the provisions of Section 501(c)(3) of the Internal Revenue Code of 1986.

-The University of Nebraska Foundation is a 501(c)(3) tax-exempt organization soliciting tax deductible private contributions for the benefit of the University of Nebraska.
-All contributions are used solely for charitable purposes.
-The Foundation is registered to solicit charitable contributions with the appropriate governing authorities in all states requiring registration.
-A copy of our most recent audited financial statement is available here or by writing to P.O.
-Box 82555, Lincoln, NE 68501-2555, or by calling 402-458-1100.
-If you are a resident of one the following states you may obtain registration and financial information directly by contacting:
+The University of Nebraska Foundation is a 501(c)(3) tax-exempt public charity soliciting private contributions for the benefit of the University of Nebraska and its affiliates, including the UNF Charitable Gift Fund.
+Information about the foundation can be found at nufoundation.org.
+The foundation is registered to solicit charitable contributions in all states which require it.
+If you are a resident of one of the following states, you may obtain registration and financial information by contacting:

 The official registration and financial information of the University of Nebraska Foundation may be obtained from the Pennsylvania Department of State by calling toll free, within Pennsylvania, 1-800-732-0999.
 Registration does not imply endorsement.

-The official registration of the University of Nebraska Foundation may be obtained from the Washington Secretary of State at 1-800-332-GIVE or http://www.sos.wa.gov.
+The official registration of the University of Nebraska Foundation may be obtained from the Washington Secretary of State at 1-800-332-4483 or http://www.sos.wa.gov.

-Endowment Fee: the foundation charges an annual fee of 1.65% on the market value of the foundation’s main endowment, on a lagged basis, to support foundation operations.
-In addition, the foundation employs professional fund managers, and manager fees are assessed to the endowment.
+An annual fee of 1.25% is charged on the average market value of the foundation’s endowment.
+In addition, expenses associated with the endowment’s professional investment managers, advisers and administrators are charged to the endowment.